Go Back

 Instructions

-• Preheat the oven to 350°F/175°C and line and grease a 9×9 inch square pan.
+• Preheat the oven to 350°F/175°C and prep a 9x9 baking pan.
 Combine brown sugar and cinnamon in a small bowl and set aside.
 This will be used in the filling.

 1/4 cup dark brown sugar, 1/2 tsp cinnamon